cslev/android_termux_ip_tracker/README.md

 This script runs on (non-rooted) Android, in termux terminal, and logs mobile data IPv4/6 addresses along with date and location data.

 ## Requirements
-Install Termux, Termux-API Android package from F-droid (Not from play store as they are outdated) [Termux apk](https://f-droid.org/en/packages/com.termux/) [Termux-API apk](https://f-droid.org/en/packages/com.termux.api/)
+Install `Termux` and `Termux-API` Android packages from F-droid (Not from play store as they are outdated)

+[Termux apk](https://f-droid.org/en/packages/com.termux/)

+[Termux-API apk](https://f-droid.org/en/packages/com.termux.api/)

 Note, if Termux is installed through google play store then delete first.
 Otherwise Termux-API from F-droid will collide with it.

-Then, install termux-api pkg inside termux.
+### Install termux-api pkg inside termux.

-### Launch Termux from your phone and install
+Launch Termux from your phone, upgrade pacakge list and install `termux-api` package to have the required binaries
 ```
 pkg upgrade
 pkg install termux-api